How to Access Windows 10 Safe Mode: A Step-by-Step Guide

 - Open the Run dialog box (Win + R) and type msconfig.

-- Navigate to the Boot tab and uncheck the Safe boot option.
+- Navigate to the Boot tab and uncheck the Safe Boot option.

 - Click Apply, then OK.